davidBentoPereira/technical-test-cocolis/README.md

 ### Alternative Run

-If you want to run all needed services in one command (rails server + webpack), just run :
+If you want to run all needed services in one command (rails server + webpack + sidekiq), just run :

 ````bash
 foreman start -f Procfile.dev # use gem install foreman if not already installed in your computer